 - Half your examples should be totally positive, such as accomplishments or meeting goals.

 - The other half should be situations that started out negatively but either ended positively or you made the best of the outcome.

 - Vary your examples; don’t take them all from just one area of your life.

 - Use fairly recent examples.
 If you’re a college student, examples from high school may be too long ago.
 Accenture, in fact, specifies that candidates give examples of behaviors demonstrated within the last year.

-- Try to describe examples in story form and/or PAR/SAR/STAR.
+- Try to describe examples in story form and/or using the STAR technique.